xliu510/ETL-Traffic/README.md

 ### We have created a flask app.py file to showcase our work.
-In order to see it please follow the following directions.
+In order to see it, please follow the directions listed below.
 1) Run ETL-Traffick.sql in MySQL Workbench.
 2) Run human-trafficking.ipynb in jupyter notebook.
 3) Run ETL-run-after-ipynb.sql in MySQL Workbench.